suzuki-shunsuke/resume/resume.md

 At LINE Corporation, I developed and operated internal systems as a Corporate Engineer.
 I developed tools to integrate data between systems using Go and Python, and operated internal systems such as Confluence and GitHub Enterprise.
-LINE has its own Private Cloud, so rather than utilizing cloud services, I utilizes OSS such as Drone and Graylog.
+LINE has its Private Cloud, so rather than utilizing cloud services, I utilize OSS such as Drone and Graylog.
 [I introduced Drone instead of Jenkins to improve CI](https://engineering.linecorp.com/ja/blog/detail/218/), and Graylog for secure log management.
-Drone was originally introduced for internal use in our department, but it was well received and spread throughout the company.
+Drone was originally introduced for internal use in our department, but it was well-received and spread throughout the company.

 ### Technical Stack